 Information collected on the enrolment form may be supplied to other educational organisations for the purpose of verifying academic records.

-All students attending training (except workshops) are expected to come prepared with a basic understanding of Treaty issues.
-We highly recommend you attend a Treaty Workshop prior to attending a Child Matters Programme or Diploma if you have not already done so.
+All students attending Child Matters training courses are expected to have a basic understanding of the Treaty of Waitangi.
+We encourage you attend training on the Treaty prior to attending the Child Matters Child Protection Studies Programme or NZ Diploma in Child Protection, if you have not already done so.

 Staff and students are covered under the provisions of the Accident Compensation(ACC) Act.
 All accidents occurring during classroom time should be recorded in the Accident Register, and reported to the tutor immediately.